Author: Patricia Polacco

 Guided Reading Level:

-African American, European History, Grandparents and Grandchildren, Family Life, Friends and Friendship, Spring Themes
+African American, Grandparents and Grandchildren, Gratitude and Thanks, Family Life, Spring Themes

 After being initiated into a neighbor's family by a solemn backyard ceremony, a young Russian American girl and her African American brothers' determine to buy their gramma Eula a beautiful Easter hat.
 But their good intentions are misunderstood, until they discover just the right way to pay for the hat that Eula's had her eye on.
 A loving family story woven from the author's childhood.